prompt-toolkit/python-prompt-toolkit/docs/pages/advanced_topics/unit_testing.rst

 these.

 - For the input, we want a "pipe input".
-This is an input device, in which we can programatically send some input.
+This is an input device, in which we can programmatically send some input.
 It can be created with :func:`~prompt_toolkit.input.create_pipe_input`, and that return either a :class:`~prompt_toolkit.input.posix_pipe.PosixPipeInput` or a :class:`~prompt_toolkit.input.win32_pipe.Win32PipeInput` depending on the